kswope/gitdone/README.md

 # gitdone

-Bash script that returns false when a local git repo isn't committed and pushed
+Bash script that returns true only if the current directory is commited and pushed

 Install:

 ```
 sudo cp gitdone /usr/local/bin

-Primarily created for use in ansible:

 ```

+Created for use in ansible's local_action:

 ---

 - hosts: all